 - Alta productividad – Up to 100 ft/min line speeds possible with minimal labor.

 - Bajo coste de utillaje – Rolls are far less expensive than stamping dies.
 Faster product changeovers.

 - Ahorro de material – Process scrap minimized.
 Nearly 100% material utilization.

 - Flexibilidad – Many profiles possible from the same initial flat coil.

-- Simplicity – Provides “ready-to-install” finished panels and sheets.
+- Simplicidad – Provides “ready-to-install” finished panels and sheets.